cloudnative-pg/cloudnative-pg.github.io/content/releases/cloudnative-pg-1-29.1-released/index.md

 [adding your organization as an adopter](https://github.com/cloudnative-pg/cloudnative-pg/blob/main/ADOPTERS.md) to support the project's growth and evolution.

 Thank you for your continued support!
-Upgrade today and discover how CloudNativePG can elevate your PostgreSQL experience to new heights.
+Upgrade today to pick up these security and reliability fixes.

 <!--
 ## About CloudNativePG